Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Speedup technique for algorithms on in the CONGEST model

 The above lemma shows that after $i$ phases of the convergecast stage the $(k/2 -i)$-hop-neighborhood of each vertex $v$ contains all needed information for $v$ about its $k$-hop neighborhood.
 Indeed for any vertex $u$ of distance up to $k$ from $v$ there is a vertex at distance $(k/2 -i)$ from $v$ who holds a result of a series of applications of the aggregation functions, one of which is an invocation for $v$ on $u$.
 Thus after $k/2$ phases each vertex $v \in V$ holds the result of invocations of the aggregation functions for all vertices in its $k$-hop-neighborhood.
 The number of rounds of each phase $i = 1,2,...,k/2$ is $O(\log |A| \cdot \Delta^{k/2 + 1 -i})$.

 We illustrate this scheme by devising an algorithm for computing $k$-distance $O(\Delta^k)$-coloring.
-The algorithm generalizes $2$-distance AG (Algorithm 3) as follows.
+The algorithm generalizes $2$-distance algorithms as follows and based on the additive group coloring (AG) algorithm.
 The aggregation functions are the OR function, where $A = \{0,1\}$.
 Specifically: $F_0(x) = x \mbox{ OR } 0$ ; $F_1(x) = x \mbox{ OR } 1$.
 Each vertex $w \in V$ collects the current colors of its $k/2$-hop-neighborhood.
-For each vertex $v$ in the $k/2$-hop-neighborhood of $w$, the vertex $w$ computes whether the $b$ element of the color of $v$ equals to at least one of the $b$ elements of the other vertices in the $k/2$-hop-neighborhood of $w$.
+For each vertex $v$ in the $k/2$-hop-neighborhood of $w$, the vertex $w$ computes whether the $b$ (We indicate a vertex color by the notation $\langle a , b \rangle$ when we compute additive group coloring) element of the color of $v$ equals to at least one of the $b$ elements of the other vertices in the $k/2$-hop-neighborhood of $w$.
 To this end, for each vertex $u$ in its $k/2$-hop-neighborhood, $w$ applies a function $F_i(x)$, where $i = 1$ if the $b$ values of $v$ equals to that of $u$, and $i = 0$ otherwise.
 Each invocation of $F_i(x)$ by $w$, except the first invocation of a phase, is applied on the result of another invocation by $w$ in that phase.
 If this is the first invocation, then it is applied on $x = 0$.
 Once the vertices apply the function for their $k/2$-hop-neighbors, the resulting $\Delta^{k/2}$ values are sent to immediate neighbors.
 Consequently, each vertex $v \in V$ receives information of the $k/2$-hop-neighborhoods of its own neighbors.
 Note that vertices at distance up to $k/2-1$ from $v$ received information about vertices at distance up to $k$ from $v$.
 Now the same is repeated, but for distance $k/2 - 1$, rather than $k/2$.
 This continues for $k/2$ phases.
 Finally, as a result of the function invocations and exchange of messages, each vertex $v \in V$ holds a single result, indicating whether there is another vertex in its $k$-hop-neighborhood with the same $b$ value.
 This allows to compute the next color of $v$, as in the AG algorithm.
 Thus, within $O(\Delta(G^k)) = O(\Delta^k)$ iteration of computing the next colors as described above, a proper distance-$k$ coloring with $O(\Delta^k)$ colors is obtained, from an initial $O(\Delta^{2k})$-coloring to distance $k$.
-The latter coloring can be obtained by generalizing $2$-distance-Linial's algorithm (Algorithm 4) to distance $k$.
+The latter coloring can be obtained by generalizing $2$-distance-Linial's algorithm (Algorithm 1) to distance $k$.
 (We elaborate on this in Section \ref{nonidmptntf}.)
-Each iteration requires $O(\Delta^{k/2})$ rounds, and the overall running time is $O(\Delta^{k + k/2} + k \cdot \Delta^{k/2} \log \Delta \log^* n)$.
+Each iteration requires $O(\Delta^{k/2})$ rounds, and the overall running time is $O(\Delta^{k + k/2} + k \cdot \Delta^{k/2} \cdot \log \Delta \cdot \log^* n)$.
 We summarize this discussion with the next theorem.